jtsternberg/Code-Snippets-CPT/readme.txt

 * Adds the [Ace Editor](https://ace.c9.io/#nav=about) in place of the old code editors.
 * Allows the showing & Hiding of line numbers and makes the code block collapsible.
 * Code themes, highlighting, multiple languages, more...
+* New Filter - `snippets-cpt-ace-frontend` - Enables the ACE Front-end shortcode output.

 = 1.0.6 =
 * Add extra dialog structure to allow users to create snippets in-post, fixes [#3](https://github.com/jtsternberg/Code-Snippets-CPT/issues/3)